astorDev/horology/flutter/docs/custom-cupertino.md

     CupertinoPickerSelectionOverlay.roundedRightSide();
 ```

-The widget should also store selection index for each of the pickers.
-On a change the whole set should be presented to a parent widget (in our case that would help to get selected date, hour, and minute).
-This is a simple code to implement that:
+The widget should also store a selected index for each of the pickers.
+On a change, the whole set should be presented to a parent widget (in our case that would help to get the selected date, hour, and minute).
+This is a simple code to implement this:

 ```dart
 var selectedIndexes = List.generate(itemsData.length, (index) => 0);